top of page

 Allergies are a common condition that affects many people.
 They occur when the immune system overreacts to a substance that is usually harmless, such as pollen, dust, or pet dander.
 This overreaction can cause a range of symptoms, including sneezing, a runny nose, itchy eyes, and congestion.

-How Allergies Can Cause Snoring
+Hos Can Cause Snoring

 Allergies can cause snoring in several ways.
 First, when you have an allergic reaction, the tissues in your nose and throat can become swollen and inflamed.
 This inflammation can narrow the airways, making it harder to breathe and resulting in snoring.